 The approach to the house, curving and sweeping across the landscape, was designed to provide a journey experience in its’ own right, offering glimpses of the house or lake at different points before arriving at the entrance with the house set behind a reflection pool which tumbles into a new wildlife pond.

-DJD Architects worked with the Client to develop a proposal for the way the Client wishes to live on the site.
+DJD Architects worked with the client to develop a proposal for the way they wished to live on the site.
 Imagining a traditional small holding with calving and farrowing pens, feed store, butchery, workshop, tractor shed and kitchen garden surrounding the house.
 These elements are brought together with a common architectural language which extends into the proposed landscape design for the site.
 The generous internal spaces face south taking in views across the lake to the hills and coppiced woodland beyond.

 The main solid walls of the house are designed as rammed earth construction, using earth from the site to form this new addition.
 These are heavily insulated with breathable insulation and clad in untreated timber boarding, sitting below large sedum green roofs.
 High performance glazing completes the simple palette of materials.

-Rainwater will be collected for use in the yard and gardens, and wastewater from the house will be treated by a network of reed beds which will filter the water before being discharged into a stream which passes through the site.
+Rainwater will be collected for use in the yard and gardens, and wastewater from the house will be treated by a network of reed beds which will filter the water, before treated water discharges into a stream which passes through the site.

-Developing a management plan for the smallholding as part of the proposals, including introduction of beetle banks and the creation of a new orchard, to help enhance the site ecology completed the holistic approach to the design which MADE found compelling.
+Developing a management plan for the smallholding as part of the proposals, including the introduction of beetle banks, and the creation of a new orchard, to help enhance the site ecology completed the holistic approach to the design which MADE found compelling.